Map of Catnip Reservoir

 View Nevada Fishing Map in a larger map

-3,000 Lahontan cutthroat trout will be stocked in June.
+nesting for waterfowl.
+Lahontan cutthroat trout were first stocked in

 Federal regulations for the Sheldon National Wildlife Refuge apply, with anglers only allowed to fish from the bank, wade, or use non-motorized boats, boats with electric motors, float tubes, and similar flotation devices.